remy/remysharp.com/public/blog/what-is-a-web-app.md

 ## Web app

 A URL that you take with you.
 This is locally installed and data is *pushed to you*.
-Classic examples of this are email clients, news readers, task oritentated applications. **The app goes with you**.
+Classic examples of this are email clients, news readers, task orientated applications. **The app goes with you**.

 Importantly: you expect it to be available with or without an internet connection.